jerrold110/Library-Kmars/README.md

 - Kmedoids centroid selection and all-cluster-centroid-update-approval
 - Manhattan distance (L1 norm) SSE residuals as a common metric to compare different distance metrics of the same model

-## Available metrics after fitting model to data
+## Available metrics after data has been clustered
 - init_cluster_centers_: position of initial centroids
 - init_labels_: closest initial centroid of each data point
 - init_sse_: sum of squared errors of initial clusters in the chosen distance metric